salmataha88/Event-System/README.md

 **Features**

     • User Registration:
-        ○ Allow users to sign up for the system.
+        ○ Allow users to sign up for the system and send confirmation mail before login.
         ○ Users can log in
         ○ Users can register for various events.